Find the meaning in your life.

 I hold a master's degree in music therapy and am an accredited music therapist (MTA/MT-BC) in good standing with the CAMT/CBMT.

 My therapeutic approach is person-centered and based in a humanistic perspective.
 I encourage your involvement and consultation throughout your treatment process.

-Utilizing a music-centered framework, I support you through your journey to emotional, physical or mental health.
+Utilizing a music-centered framework, I support you through your journey to emotional, physical or mental wellness.

 "Where words fail, music speaks."

 Accredited Music Therapist (MMT, MTA, MT-BC)

 My name is Fleur and I completed my degree at the University of West England (UWE) in 2015.